Health Focus

 In the modern world, our ancient "fight or flight" survival response is constantly triggered—not by tigers and physical danger, but by overflowing email inboxes, passive-aggressive Slack messages, mortgage payments, political news cycles, and the low-grade dread of a hundred unfinished tasks.
 The brain cannot tell the difference between a real predator and a furious text from your boss.
 It responds to both with an identical flood of cortisol and adrenaline.

 The consequence of living in this perpetual biological emergency is devastating.
+If you are wondering how does chronic stress affect the body, the answer is alarming.
 Chronic cortisol exposure suppresses the immune system, destroys sleep quality, elevates blood pressure, promotes visceral belly fat, and quietly erodes the prefrontal cortex—the area of the brain responsible for creativity, empathy, and rational decision-making.

 Critically: Mindfulness is not about silencing your thoughts.
 It is about observing them without judgment.
 It's about recognizing that the anxious voice narrating your day is not you—it is just a biological alarm system that has forgotten how to turn off.